annie-claire22/annie-dillingham/_posts/review blog.md

 Visual Haggard is accessible on a mobile device and laptop, but the mobile version does not portray the illustrations as significantly as the laptop version.Viewing Visual Haggard on a laptop or desktop displays all of the illustrations side by side, allowing for a better experience and understanding of how the artworks connect to each other.
 On a mobile device, each tab is not easily accessible for the user, but on a laptop, each tab can be seen at the top of the screen and browsed with a simple click.

+**Credit**

+Kate Holterhoff, editor, and Joe Essey, lead developer, pioneered Visual Haggard, seeking to spread scholarly knowledge about Rider Haggard and connect an audience with beautiful illustrations and impactful literature.
+Holterhoff diligently credits each illustrator and scholar that dedicated their talent and work to portray some of Haggard’s rich stories.
+Acknowledgements are specifically given to Catherine Golden, Andrew Stauffer, and Dino Felluga as they greatly contributed to and supported the development of Visual Haggard as a whole.